justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

--   The Humidifier/Dehumidifier accessory is currently available as a beta feature as its functionality is being tested in HomeKit.
-If you choose to use it, YMMV.
-As the Homebrige UI does not correctly differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories, it was not possible to fully test it in Homebridge before releasing it.
+-   The Humidifier/Dehumidifier accessory is not properly rendered in Homebridge UI.
+Homebrige UI currently is unable to differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories, but HomeKit renders it correctly.

 ## What if I run into a problem?